jozyjozy/FilDeFer/README.md

 # FilDeFer
-coding a visual representation of a map given as text using the minilbx
+coding a visual representation of a map given as text using the minilbx.
+We have to  convert a file containing a grid of height  values into a 3d wirefram.